NAG-GS: Semi-Implicit, Accelerated and Robust Stochastic Optimizer: Additional remarks related to theoretical background

 As a first summary, the detailed analysis of the eigenvalues of iteration matrix $E$ w.r.t. the significant parameters of the NAG-GS method leads us to come up with two candidates for the step size that minimize the spectral radius of $E$, hence ensuring the highest contraction rate possible.
 These results will be gathered with those obtained in \cref{covMat_ana} dedicated to the covariance matrix analysis.

-Let us now look at the behavior of the dynamics in expectation; given the properties of the Brownian motion and by applying the Expectation operator $\mathbb{E}$ on both sides of the system of SDE's \ref{ASGF_ODEsys}, the resulting "averaged" equations identify with the "deterministic" setting studied by \cite{luo2021differential}.
-For such setting, authors from \cite{luo2021differential} demonstrated that, if $0 \leq \alpha \leq \frac{2}{\sqrt{\kappa (A)}}$, then a Gauss–Seidel splitting-based scheme for solving \eqref{NAG_systemODE} is A-stable and with optimal rate of convergence for any function $f \in \mathcal{S}^{1,1}_{L,\mu}$.
-We conclude this section by showing that our two candidates we derived above for step size are higher than the limit $\frac{2}{\sqrt{\kappa(A)}}$ given in \cite[Theorem~1]{luo2021differential}.
-It can be intuitively understood in the case $L \to \mu$, however we give a formal proof in Lemma \ref{lemma1}.
+Let us now look at the behavior of the dynamics in expectation; given the properties of the Brownian motion and by applying the Expectation operator $\mathbb{E}$ on both sides of the system of SDE's (11), the resulting "averaged" equations identify with the "deterministic" setting studied by~\cite{luo2021differential}.
+For such a setting, authors from~\cite{luo2021differential} demonstrated that, if $0 \leq \alpha \leq \frac{2}{\sqrt{\kappa (A)}}$, then a Gauss–Seidel splitting-based scheme for solving~(9) is A-stable for quadratic objectives in the deterministic setting.
+We conclude this section by showing that the two candidates we derived above for step size are higher than the limit $\frac{2}{\sqrt{\kappa(A)}}$ given in \cite[Theorem~1]{luo2021differential}.
+It can be intuitively understood in the case $L \to \mu$, however, we give a formal proof in Lemma \ref{lemma1}.

 \begin{lemma} Given $\gamma >0$, and assuming $0 < \mu < L$, then for $\gamma=\mu$ and $\gamma > \mu$ the following inequalities respectively hold:

 where $\kappa(A)=\frac{L}{\mu}$. \end{lemma}

 \begin{proof} Let us start for the case $\mu=\gamma$, hence first inequality from \eqref{inequality1} becomes: